truls/dbrew/tests/README.md

     ./test.py -v $testcase

-## Other Command-line options
+## Test Script Command Line Options

+* `--verbose`, `-v`: Show compile and run commands used for tests
-- `--debug`, `-d`: Pass `--debug` at the end of the arguments for the test script.
+* `--debug`, `-d`: Pass `--debug` at the end of the arguments for the test script
-- `--run`, `-r`: Run the specified test cases only and print the output to the terminal.
+* `--run`, `-r`: Run the specified test cases only and print the output to the terminal
 - `--store`, `-s`: Store the standard output of a test in the corresponding expect file.
 This can be used when the expect file does not exist yet.
-However, this can be also used to update existing expect files. **Warning: when updating existing test cases, verify the differences to the previous results twice!**
+  However, this can be also used to update existing expect files.
+  **Warning: verify the differences to the previous results twice!**